August 23, 2019: The Event Recognizing Japanese Diplomat

 AN EVENT TO BUILD BRIDGES

-Chiune Sugihara is an inspiration to all of us who reach beyond our own culture by building bridges to other cultures.
+Join Japanese American actor and activist as we honor Chiune Sugihara, an inspiration to all of us who reach beyond our own culture by building bridges to other cultures.
 His efforts to save those who faced oppression, imprisonment and certain death were accomplished at a huge cost to him and to his family.
 Facing his own incarceration, Sugihara saved countless lives if you factor in the children that came from the souls that he saved.

 Please join us at this event.
 Details to come.